IIIF/api/source/api/auth/1.0/implementation.md

 }
 ```

-This approach represents an optimisation only, and clients should never depend on it alone.
+This approach represents an optimization only, and clients should never depend on it alone.
 The server must ensure that the full service is asserted at least once (e.g., on the first occurrence) and the client must be able to deal with the URI-only and expanded forms and treat them the same - it must be able to find the expanded version elsewhere in the document if it encounters the URL on its own.

 A client should not assume that a manifest will contain any hints of this nature, and should always assume the information in the Image Service Description Resource is correct if it disagrees with something asserted in the manifest.
 The above is a suggested approach for clients and servers to follow to convey the authentication information for the images at the manifest level in a concise manner, particularly when all the image services referenced in the manifest are provided by the manifest publisher.